appunite/absence-bot/README.md

 ### Dialogflow

-Dialogflow is human–computer interaction technologies based on natural language conversations.
+Dialogflow is human–computer interaction technology based on natural language processing.
 You can find exported model in this repo [here](./Dialogflow.zip)

 ### Slack

 Right now I'm just supporting Slack as Dialogflow's channel of communication.
-But this is easy to extend for other like WhatApp or Messenger.
+But it will be easy to extend for other channels such as WhatApp or Messenger.

 ### Google Calendar

-If event is approved, the app is adding an event into Google Calendar.
+If a particular event is approved, the app is adding an event to Google Calendar.

 ## ToDo

-I think I'd be nice to extend this Readme with information how setup all services like Google Calendar or Dialogflow and deploy this on Heroku.
+I think it would  be nice to extend this Readme with information how to setup all services like Google Calendar or Dialogflow and deploy this on Heroku.

 ## About